Visit Us

 Park Features

-Statue and Victoria Cross
+The Statue and Memorial Cross

 The statue was designed by local artists Donna Pascoe and Peter Turrell with input from Canadian Soldiers.
 Designed to capture the compassion and bravery of our Canadian soldiers, the heartfelt exchange of a Giant Swallowtail butterfly signifies rebirth and new beginnings brought about by change and transformation.
 The statue is mounted in the centre of a depiction of the Victoria Cross.
 The highest decoration a soldier can receive, the Victoria Cross is awarded for valour, self-sacrifice, or devotion to duty in the presence of the enemy.